-As with other exercises the more vigorous the higher the calories burned.
-Swimming laps for an hour (crawl stroke, butterfly stroke or even treading water a lot of movement) can get you to over 700 calories an hour.
+As with other exercises the more vigorous the activity the higher the calories burned.
+Swimming laps for an hour (crawl stroke, butterfly stroke or even treading water) can get you to over 700 calories an hour.

 Rowing is another activity that will have your burning 500 calories in an hour.
 It requires special equipment but is a great way to add variety to an aerobic workout.

 These are just some of the more popular ways of burning calories that are used by people daily.
-There are several forms of physical activity that increases your heart rate and burns fat.
-The point here is you can see the amount of time and effort that goes into burning 500 calories.
+There are several forms of physical activity that increase your heart rate and burn fat.
+You can see the amount of time and effort that goes into burning 500 calories.